 Each student with a potentially life-threatening medical condition should have a health care plan and/or emergency medical plan.
-Corporation employees shall follow normal procedures for addressing emergencies occurring while students are on Corporation property (including being transported in vehicles owned, leased, or operated by Corporation); and during Corporation events, even if held outside of Corporation property (for example, prom or field trips).
+Corporation employees shall follow normal procedures for addressing

 Therefore, Corporation employees will not adhere to Do Not Resuscitate (DNR) Orders or Physician Orders for Scope of Treatment (POST) forms which prohibit individuals from administering resuscitation (CPR) or medical interventions measures to a student.
 This policy shall not interfere with a health care provider's obligation under Indiana law.